 Starting on site

 September 2017 saw a range of pre-construction works start across Elms Field including topographical studies and drainage surveys.
-These preparatory works continued into spring 2018 and the site was formally handed over to the contractor on March 19, 2018.
+These preparatory works continued into spring 2018 and the site was formally handed over to the main contractor, McLaughlin & Harvey, on March 19, 2018.
 Main construction started in mid-March 2018 and will continue into 2020.